EphraimElgrabli/dotNet5784_1981_1074/README.md

 - **Seating Serenity:** Design and manage your seating arrangements with ease, ensuring every guest feels welcome and comfortable.
 - **Timeline Tamer:** Plan and visualize the timeline of events for your big day, ensuring everything runs smoothly from start to finish.
 - **Memory Lane:** Collect and share photos with your loved ones, creating lasting memories of your magical day.

-## Getting Started

-To get started with Your Dream Wedding Planner, follow these simple steps: